-The colors of the dried fruit are great for Easter and springtime, but the salted pistachios and the tart barberries are the perfect contrast to the otherwise sweet and rich recipe.
+The colors of the dried fruit are great for springtime, but the salted pistachios and the tart cranberries are the perfect contrast to the otherwise sweet and rich recipe.
 I found myself reaching for small bite after small bite of this white chocolate bark, each time thinking back to those white chocolate truffles!

 White Chocolate Bark